-The days are getting longer and warmer, flowers are blooming, and there are plenty of activities for you to maximize the longer days with the family!
+The days are getting longer and warmer, flowers are blooming, and there are plenty of activities for you to maximize the longer days staying closer to home with the family!
 Here are the suggestions for our top ten things for you to do this spring!

 Make sure to share your spring experiences with #ExploreNorthShore.

-The Capilano Suspension Bridge Park offers visitors a unique mix of adventure, history and culture, which makes this attraction a complete British Columbia experience and a must-see while visiting Vancouver.
+The Capilano Suspension Bridge Park offers visitors a unique mix of adventure, history and culture, which makes this attraction a complete British Columbia experience and a must-see for many tourists.
+Enjoy a quieter visit while the tourists are at home and timed visits are implemented for your safety.
+Locals to BC are eligible to exchange their ticket to a pass that lasts for the whole year too!
+Book now.

 Swing from the trees at the Mountain Ropes Adventure or zoom through the skies on the Mountain ziplines at Grouse Mountain.

 The North Shore is famous for its mountain biking trails.
+So if you are a local who hasn’t tried it yet, you’ve just found a COVID hobby!
 You will find trails for all experience levels, and you can always get a local bike tour company like Endless Biking to show you around.
+Remember, to stay within your comfort level and capabilities so we don’t put any additional strain on emergency services at this time.

-There are many places to grab a bite at the Lonsdale Quay Market, including a food court that offers many choices for snacks, lunch or dinner.
-After you explore the market, head to the waterfront plaza and enjoy the scenic view.
+Take a break from working at home by spending lunch at Lonsdale Quay Market.
+There are many places to grab a bite, including a food court that offers many choices for snacks, lunch or dinner.
+After you explore the market, head to the waterfront plaza or The Shipyards and enjoy the scenic view.

 Maplewood Farm is a must-see attraction for kids of all ages.
 Maplewood is the last remaining farm on the North Shore, with goats, rabbits, cows, sheep, pigs, chickens, ducks, donkeys and ponies.
-There are over 200 animals and birds.
+There are over 200 animals and birds for you and the kids to see!

 Enjoy some award-winning beers at one of the North Shore’s craft breweries.
 Taste a wide selection of delicious beers and ales on-site or grab a growler to take home with you.
 Or take the Vancouver’s North Shore Ale Trail for a guide to the best breweries and experiences.